JOR-Donegal/IaC26/docs/a.md

 So for this week, just some (light!) reading.

-1. Read my background to general computing
+1. Read my background to general computing.